tomzx/blog.tomrochette.com-content/agi/seed-ai/article.md

 ```

 # A second observation (months later)
-The simplest seed AI that exist is simply a natural number *generator*.
+The simplest seed AI that exists is simply a natural number *generator*.
 It probably does not qualify as seed AI in itself, but it has the fundamental functionality we are looking for: it generates programs.
 In its simplest form, a program is called a binary, which is a base 2 representation of a number.
 The simplest program that is a number generator starts with the number 0, and it loops infinitely, incrementing this number by 1 each iteration.
 During each iteration, this number is written to a file, effectively generating a binary/executable.

-Obviously such generator will generate an infinite amount of programs, many which will turn out to produce invalid outputs or even crash!
+Obviously, such generator will generate an infinite amount of programs, many which will turn out to produce invalid outputs or even crash!
 Furthermore, we are generating so many programs, yet we are not doing anything with them.
 Thus we need a second program to do something with these programs.
 This second program is simple, its task is only to run all the programs produced by the generator.
 We'll call this program the *executor*.
 The executor will simply start the program, determine if it crashes, and if it does, it will delete it from the disk.
 Thus, every program that does not crash will be considered as a seed AI candidate.

 At this point we can already see various issues with this approach:
 * The generator is building an immense amount of programs that are simply invalid (which should not get to the executor)
 	* This decision was made in order to keep the generator simple.
-An intermediate step between the generator and the executor could be to verify the binary, and eliminate any that are invalid.
+An intermediate step between the generator and the executor could be to verify the binary and eliminate any that are invalid.
 * The executor is unable to execute programs that require input(s)
 	* It technically can execute them, but any program that is expecting inputs and crash upon not receiving them will be thrown away (which is a good thing).
 * The executor cannot decide if a program that is in a loop will ever terminate (known as the halting problem)
 	* At this point, this is not really an issue.
 The executor can consider that after X seconds, if the program is still alive, then it can be kept for further processing.
 * There is no way for the executor to tell if a program is better than any other
 	* This will be our biggest challenge going forward.
-It is basically the task of determining through some means if a program is more valuable than another one (often known as an utility function).
+It is basically the task of determining through some means if a program is more valuable than another one (often known as a utility function).
 The fact that we are already removing invalid programs is an example of an evaluation done by the utility function.

 # See also
 * [Automated programming](../automated-programming)